Business Improvement Districts

 The installation of banners creates a welcoming atmosphere and provides a sense of arrival to tourists and other motorists.

 Banners also enhance the pedestrian environment when installed along retail corridors such as Broadway and 2nd Avenue by providing a festive atmosphere and decorating the street with colour.
 In addition to initiating its own banner program, the City receives requests from outsides agencies to install banners along city streets.
-Accompanying guidelines provide a framework which allows banner programs to proceed in a coordinated, safe and aesthetically acceptable manner.
+Accompanying banner policy and guidelines provide a framework which allows banner programs to proceed in a coordinated, safe and aesthetically acceptable manner.